jakerella/home/content/bending-grunt-to-your-will-with-custom-tasks-part-1.md

 ~/my-project$ grunt osdetect
 ```

-### We Can Do Better
+<h3 style='margin-top:2em;'>We Can Do Better</h3>

 <img src='/images/not-impressed.jpg' alt='Not impressed' class='left' style='width:15em; margin-top:-0.5em; padding-top:0; padding-left:0'>

-Maybe the previos example doesn't look so difficult, but that's the point!
+Maybe the previous example doesn't look so difficult, but that's the point!
 We can make custom Grunt tasks very easily.
 Now, what if we wanted to make our OS detection script a little more extensible?
-We could, for example, add some configuration to allow any number of tasks to be run and to match them against a set of os-to-task options.
+We could, for example, add some configuration to allow any number of tasks to be run and to match them against an os-to-task mapping option.
 This will require us to use a bit more of the [Grunt API](http://gruntjs.com/api/grunt), but you won't really need to know anything else about Node specifically.

+We'll continue this discussion in Part Two of this blog post series.
+Join us then!

 {{January 2, 2015}}